couryrr/bank-holiday-api/README.md

 to seed the database or wait for a 10-minute mark.

 ## Upcoming additions add
-Redis cache set up a user
 - Understand SpringBootTest better
 - Look up
   - Canadian Holidays
   - European Holidays
-- Store the env settings better
 - Swagger :upside_down_face:
 - GitHub Actions
+- Setup env for server
+- Update application.properties with all env variable

 ## Lessons Learned
 - When using docker the port that the docker container uses is the actual port not the forwarded